-The Enneagram helps us to recognise ourselves and see others as they are, to understand and to discern our experiences, to discover and to honour our natural talents and to take responsibility in our difficulties in relationship issues, to manage conflicts in a constructive and positive way, to overcome the lack of confidence and find strength in ourselves, to have less fear and to love more.
-All without calculations and without guru: the only needed ingredient is the openness to be honest with ourselves.
+The Enneagram helps us to clarify our inner experience and see others as they really are.
+To understand and to discern our experiences.
+To discover and to honour our natural talents and resources and to take responsibility in our difficulties with others.
+To be less slaves of ager, sadness and fear and to love more.
+All without calculations and without guru: the only needed ingredient is the intention to be honest with ourselves.

 The Enneagram is formally represented by a circle that includes an equilateral triangle intersecting a six sides figure.
 The points touching the circle are numbered from one to nine in a clockwise direction and are connected by lines and arrows in both internal figures.

-The Enneagram nowadays is mainly used s as a map of human psychological aspects and to describe nine personality types with distinct and specific mental, emotional and sensory patterns, and the interrelationship between them.
+The Enneagram nowadays is mainly used to outline nine personality types with distinct and specific mental, emotional and motor patterns, and the interrelationship between them.
 Actually, the Enneagram is much more than this.
-It is also a map that describes in a very precise way different aspects of human experience and the natural forces that exist within all of us, as well as the path that every human being may travel in the journey back home, in self-remembering.
+It represents in a very precise way three intelligences – cognitive. emotional and visceral – with different approached to the world, and three survival impulses that affects in an automatic way our decisions and actions.
+It also describes different aspects of experience shared by all human beings.
+It’s a map of the path in the journey back home, the self-remembering.

 Regarding the symbol, the origins are lost in history.